wshbair/wshbair.github.io/projects/project-4.md

   - Python
   - REST
   - Flask
 summary: A digitalization solution of paper-receipts used in retail shops.
-Developed using
 ---

-The security of distributed applications backed by blockchain technology relies mainly on keeping the associated cryptographic keys (i.e. private keys) in well-protected storage.
-Since they are the unique proof of ownership of the underlying digital assets.
-If the keys are stolen or lost, there is no way to recover the assets.
-The cold wallet is a good candidate for basic use cases, but it has a substantial challenge for more complex applications as it does not scale.
-Warm and hot wallets are more convenient options for blockchain-based solutions that aim to transact in a cloud environment.
-In this work, we focus on Hardware Security Module (HSM) based wallet.
-The HSM is the de-facto standard device designed to manage high-value cryptographic keys and to protect them against hacks.
-In this demonstration, we present an HSM-based working prototype that secures the entire life cycle of Ethereum public and private keys.
+A digitalization solution of paper-receipts used in retail shops.

-<div class="ui embed" data-url="https://www.youtube.com/watch?v=R0_-ZKoEGn8" data-placeholder="/images/demo.png"></div>
+<div class="ui embed" data-url="https://youtu.be/AC16hm3zS1c" data-placeholder="/images/demo.png"></div>